-E.3 Setting UDP and TCP Kernel Parameters Manually
+E.4 Setting UDP and TCP Kernel Parameters

-If you do not use a Fixup script or CVU to set ephemeral ports, then use NDD to ensure that the AIX kernel TCP/IP ephemeral port range is broad enough to provide enough ephemeral ports for the anticipated server workload.
+Use NDD to ensure that the Oracle Solaris kernel TCP/IP ephemeral port range is broad enough to provide enough ephemeral ports for the anticipated server workload.
 Ensure that the lower range is set to at least 9000 or higher, to avoid Well Known ports, and to avoid ports in the Registered Ports range commonly used by Oracle and other server ports.
 Set the port range high enough to avoid reserved ports for any applications you may intend to use.
 If the lower value of the range you have is greater than 9000, and the range is large enough for your anticipated workload, then you can ignore OUI warnings regarding the ephemeral port range.